MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Using Core Data

 StackMob recommends using Core Data for data persistance.
 It provides a powerful and robust object graph management system that otherwise would be a nightmare to implement.
 Although it may have a reputation for being pretty complex, the basics are easy to grasp and understand.
-If you are new to Core Data check out our list of <a href="http://stackmob.github.io/stackmob-ios-sdk/index.html#core_data_references" target="_blank">Core Data References</a>.

-The three main pieces of Core Data are instances of:

-* <a href="https://developer.apple.com/library/ios/#documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/NSManagedObjectContext.html" target="_blank">NSManagedObjectContext</a> - This is what you use to create, read, update and delete objects in your database.
-* <a href="https://developer.apple.com/library/ios/#documentation/Cocoa/Reference/CoreDataFramework/Classes/NSPersistentStoreCoordinator_Class/NSPersistentStoreCoordinator.html" target="_blank">NSPersistentStoreCoordinator</a> - Coordinates between the managed object context and the actual database, in this case StackMob.
-* <a href="https://developer.apple.com/library/ios/#documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectModel_Class/Reference/Reference.html" target="_blank">NSManagedObjectModel</a> - References a file where you defined your object graph.

-<p class="alert">Make sure you have read through the <a href="http://stackmob.github.io/stackmob-ios-sdk/index.html#coding_practices" target="_blank">Coding Practices</a> when using Core Data with StackMob, as well as the <a href="http://stackmob.github.io/stackmob-ios-sdk/CoreDataSupportSpecs.html" target="_blank">Support Specifications</a> for what Core Data features are supported by Stackmob.</p>
+We've created a separate guide on using StackMob with Core Data, which contains everything from Core Data basics to Coding Practices to Specifications on what is supported by the StackMob integration.

+<p class="alert">Since a lot of your interactions with StackMob will be through Core Data, please be sure to read through the guide.</p>

+<a href="https://developer.stackmob.com/ios-sdk/core-data-guide" target="_blank">StackMob and Core Data Guide</a>

 <!--- DEF MOM -->